-Efforts advance in India to create a new anti-corruption agency, amid concerns that the proposed law will not accomplish its goals.
+Efforts advance in India to create a new anti-corruption agency amid concerns that the proposed law will not accomplish its goals.

 September 27, 2011

-The U.S. State Department has the authority to designate groups as a foreign terrorist organizations.
-This is done through an administrative process, in consulattion with other agenices and subject to Congressional disapproval.
+The U.S. State Department has the authority to designate groups as foreign terrorist organizations.
+This is done through an administrative process in consultation with other agenices and subject to Congressional disapproval.
 At the end of this process the results are published in the Federal Register.
 One possible consequence of designating a terrorist organization is that any country who harbors the group may be placed on another list, the State sponsors of terrorism list.
 All of this politicizes the process of deciding what groups are terrorists organizations.
-A recent article by the McClatchy newspapers illustrates the problem, discussing why the Haqqani network have not yet been designated as a terrorist organization despite the fact that they have been behind numerous attacks on US and other interests in Afghanistan.
+A recent article by the McClatchy newspapers illustrates the problem, discussing why the Haqqani network has not yet been designated as a terrorist organization despite the fact that they have been behind numerous attacks on US and other interests in Afghanistan.

 September 20, 2011

-The General Accounting Office has issued a report about the dependance of the Afghan government on foreign aid.
+The General Accounting Office has issued a report about the dependence of the Afghan government on foreign aid.
 According to the report, 90% of the total government expenditures in Afghanistan come from foreign donors.
 The report is available here.
 The report raises serious questions about the ability of the Afghan government to be self-sustaining in the foreseeable future.

 September 19, 2011

 The deadline for Nepal to prepare a new constitution has been extended for a third time.
-Nepal has struggled for years to try and form a lasting government, and adopt a new constitution.
+Nepal has struggled for years to try and form a lasting government and adopt a new constitution.
 The new deadline to draft a constitution is November 30, 2011.